On the Davenport-Heilbronn theorems and second order terms: The Delone--Faddeev correspondence

+Next, we may determine whether $R(f)$ is an integral domain simply by checking the reducibility/irreducibility of $f$ over $\Q$:

-Next, we observe that {\it the cubic ring $R(f)$ is an integral domain if and only if $f$ is irreducible as a polynomial over $\Q$}.
-Indeed, if $f(x,y)=ax^3+bx^2y+cxy^2+dy^3$ is reducible, then it has a linear factor, which (by a change of variable in $\GL_2(\Z)$) we may assume is $y$; i.e., $a=0$.
+\begin{proposition} For an integral binary cubic form $f$, the cubic ring $R(f)$ is an integral domain if and only if $f$ is irreducible as a polynomial over $\Q$. \end{proposition}

+\begin{proof} If $f(x,y)=ax^3+bx^2y+cxy^2+dy^3$ is reducible, then it has a linear factor, which (by a change of variable in $\GL_2(\Z)$) we may assume is $y$; i.e., $a=0$.
 In this case, (\ref{ringlaw3}) and (\ref{ringasslaw3}) show that $\omega\theta=0$, so $R(f)$ has zero divisors.